fenago/apache-solr/lab_guides/Lab_2.md

 Solr/Lucene.
 This lab focuses mainly on the following points:

 -  Solr installation
 -  Understanding various files and the folder structure
 -  Running and configuring Solr
 -  Loading sample data
 -  Understanding the browser interface
 -  Using the Solr admin interface
 Solr installation
 -----------------------------------

 Let's get up and running with Solr.
 At the time of writing of this book, the latest stable version of Solr was 7.1.0.
-This book focuses all its aspects on Apache Solr 7.1.0.
+This course focuses all its aspects on Apache Solr 7.1.0.

 Getting up and running with Apache Solr requires the following
 prerequisites:

 -  Java 8 (mandatory)
 -  Cygwin (optional, recommended for Windows)
 -  curl (optional, recommended)

 So, you will necessarily require JRE version 1.8 or higher for Solr to